RattleBrattle/SimpleCalc-AVR/README.md

 3) Operand Entry: The user enters the first and second operands via the keypad.
 4) Calculation: The microcontroller performs the selected operation.
 5) Result Display: The result is displayed on the LCD screen.
---> Where each section is put into a function of It's own.
+--> Where each section is put into a function of it's own.

 ### Functions Overview
 - void CALC_init(void): Initializes the calculator startup screen.